Pavi114/Branch-Predictors/README.md

 The outcome of the branch is determined at the compile stage.

 ### **Branch Always Taken**
 The branch instructions are predicted to be taken at the compile time.
+Accuracy of this method will depend on the percent branch taken in the code segment.

 ### **Branch Always Not Taken**
-The branch instructions are predicted to be not taken at the compile time.
+The branch instructions are predicted to be not taken at the compile time.Accuracy of this method will depend on the percent branch not taken in the code segment.

 ## **Dynamic Branch Prediction**
 In the case of dynamic branch prediction, the hardware measures the actual branch behavior by recording the recent history of each branch in a **branch prediction buffer**, assumes that the future behavior will continue the same way and make predictions.

-### **1-bit Predictor**
+### **1-Bit Predictor**
 - The Branch History Table (BHT) or Branch Prediction Buffer stores 1-bit values to indicate whether the branch is predicted to be taken / not taken.
 - **Prediction**: The lower bits of the PC address (here ls_bits) index this table of 1-bit values and get the prediction.
 - **Updation of Table**: If the prediction is wrong, the indexed position is updated with the actual outcome of the branch.

 ### **2-Bit Predictor**
 - Two bits are maintained in the prediction buffer and there are four different states namely, **Strongly Taken (11), Weakly Taken (10), Weakly Not-Taken (01) and, Strongly Not Taken (00)**.
 This predictor changes prediction only on two successive mispredictions (Strongly taken and weakly taken are interpreted as taken).
-- Table is initially as strongly not taken(00).
+- Table is initialized as strongly not taken(00).
 - **Prediction**: The lower bits of the PC address (here ls_bits) index this table of 2-bit values and get the prediction.
 - **Updation of Table**:  Updation of the bits in the indexed position happens according to the state diagram: